dansantander/tictactoe/README.md

 # TIC TAC TOE

 The purpose of this project is to build a pure Ruby Tic-Tac-Toe game for running on the command line of your terminal.
 The game is made for two human players to play against each other.
-For visual purposes, the game board is displayed between turns.
+For visual purposes, the game board is displayed between turns and player's markers are differentiated by colors.

 Project: Object Oriented Programming - Tic Tac Toe